 Some stats & info about Cake – Fashion Nugget

 - What kind of musical stylings does this album represent?
-Rock, Rock Music, Alternative Rock, Geek Rock, Pop Rock
+Rock Music, Alternative Rock, Geek Rock, Pop Rock

 - Rolling Stone’s greatest 500 albums ranking – not ranked!

 - All Music’s rating – 2.5 out of 5 stars

 - My ranking, the one you’re reading right now – #703 out of 1,000